wp-plugins/appendad/readme.txt

 * Addeded a Settings link from the Plugins page for quick navigation
 * Moved the plugin menu item location from the Plugins to the Settings section
 * Fixed some notices that can appear in when Apache error reporting is set to On

+= 1.0.2 =
+* Fixed broken link in the Installed Plugins page

 = 1.0 =
 * Initial release